Stony Brook Seawolves men's basketball: 2014–15 season

-2015–16 season: First NCAA Tournament berth
+2015–16 season: First NCAA tournament berth

 Stony Brook finished non-conference play with a 9–4 record, winning their final five games.
 The Seawolves began to garner national attention as they won the first thirteen games of conference play and their winning streak grew to 18 games, at the time the longest active streak in Division I. The streak was snapped on February 17 in an 82–70 loss to Albany that knocked Stony Brook to 22–5.
 The Seawolves lost the final game of the regular season, their first home loss of the year, to Vermont by a score of 76–62.
 However, Stony Brook still earned their fourth America East regular season championship in program history.

 Stony Brook beat UMBC 86–76 in the quarterfinals and Hartford 80–64 in the semifinals, making their third straight America East Finals and their fifth in six years.
-Taking on Vermont, it looked as if the Seawolves would miss out yet again as they trailed by 14 points in the second half, but a furious comeback led by Finals MVP Jameel Warney, who scored 43 points, allowed Stony Brook to pull off the 80–74 comeback victory as they earned their first-ever berth to the NCAA Tournament.
+Taking on Vermont, it looked as if the Seawolves would miss out yet again as they trailed by 14 points in the second half, but a furious comeback led by Finals MVP Jameel Warney, who scored 43 points, allowed Stony Brook to pull off the 80–74 comeback victory as they earned their first-ever berth to the NCAA tournament.

-As the No. 13 seed, Stony Brook faced No. 4–seeded Kentucky in the first round, but convincingly lost 85–57.
+As the No. 13 seed, Stony Brook faced No. 4–seeded Kentucky in the first round and lost 85–57.

 Warney won his third consecutive America East Player of the Year award, averaging a double-double for the second straight season.
 Warney joined Vermont's Taylor Coppenrath and Northeastern's Reggie Lewis as the only players to win three America East Player of the Year awards.
 Warney also won Defensive Player of the Year for the second straight year.
 Pikiell was named Coach of the Year for the fourth time.

+On March 20, 2016, three days after Stony Brook's NCAA tournament appearance, Pikiell accepted the head coaching job at Rutgers, ending his Seawolves tenure with a 192–157 record in 11 seasons.